openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 .. image:: /image/nsxv-settings-filled.png
    :scale: 60 %

-Several plugins input fields refer to MoRef ID (Managed Object Reference ID), these object IDs can be obtained via Managed Object Browser which is located on the vCenter host, e.g. https://hostname.yourdomain.org/mob
+Several plugin input fields refer to MoRef ID (Managed Object Reference ID), these object IDs can be obtained via Managed Object Browser which is located on the vCenter host, e.g. https://hostname.yourdomain.org/mob

+Starting from Fuel 9.0 settings on web UI are not disabled and it is possible to run deployment process with changed settings against working cluster.
+This change also impacts plugin settings which means that plugin settings can be changed and applied to Neutron.
+From plugin perspective it is not possible to disable specific input fields, below settings that break Neutron operations are commented.

 Plugin contains the following settings: